dwhiffing/fury/content/nato/tr/army/body.md

 227 Leopard 1A3, the last of which are being received at war start in Feb 94 a few months quicker than actually happened; and 170 Leopard 1T which is a local upgrade to the original tanks received in the early 80s.
-The Leopards are used primarily in the 1<sup>st</sup> Army armored brigades and reconnaissance units.
+The Leopards are used primarily in the 1<sup>st</sup> Army’s armored brigades and reconnaissance units.

 **M60 Patton**: Turkey uses 932 M60’s in its army, primarily in the mechanized and Corps Tank Battalions.
 658 are the A3TTS version with